-- Have a medical condition that is either diagnosed as terminal or will last at least one year and prevents you from working — short-term or partial disabilities do not qualify.
+- Have a medical condition with a terminal diagnosis or will last at least one year, preventing you from working — short-term or partial disabilities do not qualify.
 There is a list of adult impairments that fall under Social Security, and you check and see if your condition qualifies.

 - Fall under the Social Security Administration’s definition of disability.

 - Be younger than the age at which you qualify for retirement benefits from the Social Security Administration.